Palmerston North's Secret Handshake

 Catherine Russ & Simon Francis

-Te Motu o Poutoa, Anzac Park, affectionately known as “Pork Chop Hill”, is a look out point, observatory and car park perched on a bluff above the Manawatū River.
-Like many Palmerstonians, local creatives Catherine Russ and Simon Francis hung out there as teens.
+Te Motu o Poutoa/ANZAC Park, affectionately known as “Pork Chop Hill”, is a lookout point, observatory, and car park perched on a bluff above the Manawatū River.
+Like many Palmerston North locals, creatives Catherine Russ and Simon Francis hung out there as teens.

 In 2014 they helped establish an independent clothing label PORK CHOP HILL.
 The iconic t-shirts can be seen all over the city.